 What are the diagnostic criteria and severity classifications for DKA?

-To diagnose DKA, your blood sugar must be over 250 mg/dL.
-Your blood pH must be less than 7.30, and your bicarbonate level must be under 18 mEq/L. Your anion gap should be over 10, and you must have ketones in your urine or blood.
-DKA is divided into mild, moderate, and severe based on these levels.
+Your blood sugar must be over 250 mg/dL to diagnose DKA.
+Your blood pH must be less than 7.30, and your bicarbonate level must be under 18 mEq/L. Your anion gap should be over 10; you must have ketones in your urine or blood.
+These levels divide DKAd into mild, moderate, and severe.

 What are the key components of the initial evaluation for a patient with DKA?

 First, we check your vital signs and weight.
 We also see how dehydrated you are and how alert you are.
 We look for what might have caused your DKA.
-We do blood tests to check your blood sugar, electrolytes, and other important things.
+We do blood tests to check blood sugar, electrolytes, and other essential things.

 How is fluid resuscitation and insulin therapy initiated in the treatment of DKA?

 We start by giving you 1-2 liters of normal saline.
 Then, we give you fluids based on your sodium levels.
-We start insulin with a small dose and then keep giving it to you.
+We start insulin with a small dose and then give it to you.

 How are electrolytes managed in the treatment of DKA?

 We manage your electrolytes by giving you potassium, magnesium, and phosphorus.
-We use specific rules to decide how much to give you.
+We use specific rules to decide how much to provide you with.
 We add potassium to your IV fluids based on your levels.

 What are the key considerations for ongoing monitoring and management of a patient with DKA?

-We keep a close eye on your vital signs and how alert you are.
+We closely monitor your vital signs and how alert you are.
 We also watch your blood sugar and fluids.
-We check your blood every 2 hours at first, then less often if you’re getting better.
+We check your blood every 2 hours first, then less often if you get better.
 We watch for serious problems like brain swelling and low blood sugar.

 How is the transition from IV to subcutaneous insulin managed in DKA recovery?

 When you’re getting better, we switch you to insulin shots.
 This happens when your pH is over 7.3 and your bicarbonate is 17 mEq/L or higher.
-We choose the right type of insulin based on your age and how high your blood sugar was.
+We choose the right type of insulin based on your age and blood sugar level.

 What are the key components of patient education and discharge planning for DKA?